Coping with The Holidays in Recovery

 The Holidays can be a stressful time for all involved from spending too much time socializing to rushing around trying to fit everything in, the busyness and stress can get to the best of us.
 There are ways you can de-stress naturally during the holiday season to make sure your body and mind stay healthy.

-10 Natural Ways to De-stress During the Holidays
+10 Tips and Natural Ways to De-stress During the Holidays

 - Get Moving – Exercise can help those good endorphins kick in, helping the stress to dissolve a little.
 Try walking, yoga or lift some weights, to get the most benefit move for around 30 minutes a day.